qaware/zulu-centos-payara-micro/README.md

-# zulu-centos-payara-micro
+# Zulu OpenJDK on CentOS with Payara Micro

-Custom Docker images that combines Zulu OpenJDK CoreOS with Payara Micro.
+Custom Docker images that combine Zulu OpenJDK on CoreOS with Payara Micro.

+# Maintainer

+M.-Leander Reimer (@lreimer), <mario-leander.reimer@qaware.de>

+# License

+This software is provided under the MIT open source license, read the `LICENSE` file for details.